The Mysteries of Udolpho: Plot

+Volume 1

-In 1584, Emily St. Aubert is the only child of a landed rural family.
+In 1584, Emily St. Aubert is the only child of a landed rural family in Gascony.
 Emily and her father share a close bond over their shared appreciation for nature.
-They grow closer after her mother's death from illness.
-Emily accompanies her father on a journey from their native Gascony, through the Pyrenees to the coast of Roussillon, over many mountainous landscapes.
+Overwhelmed with grief after the death of her mother, they take a journey for M. St. Aubert's health through the Pyrenees to the coast of Roussillon, over many mountainous landscapes.
 During the journey, they encounter Valancourt, a handsome man who also feels a kinship with the natural world.
 Emily and Valancourt fall in love.

-While staying in a rural village in Languedoc, Emily's father succumbs to a long illness and is interred at the nearby monastery of St. Claire.
-Upon returning to her home in La Vallée, according to one of his final requests, Emily destroys some hidden manuscripts created by her father.
-There is also a miniature portrait of a woman whom Emily has never seen in person but once witnessed her father cry over.
-Now orphaned, Emily is forced by her father's wishes to live with her aunt, Madame Cheron, who shares none of Emily's interests and shows little affection for her.
-Madame Cheron marries Montoni, a dubious nobleman from Italy, and is henceforth referred to as Madame Montoni.
-Montoni moves the family to his home in Venice and plans for his friend Count Morano to become Emily's husband.
-After discovering that Count Morano is nearly ruined, Montoni brings Emily and her aunt to his remote castle of Udolpho.
+While staying in a rural village in Languedoc, Emily's father dies and is interred at the nearby monastery of St. Claire.
+Emily's curiosity is piqued by her father's apparent familiarity with the monastery and a purportedly haunted manor nearby.

+Upon returning to her home in La Vallée, Emily fulfills her father's dying wishes by destroying some hidden documents whose contents shock her.
+She also finds a miniature portrait of an unknown woman, which she once witnessed her father cry over.
+Now orphaned, Emily's guardianship falls to her aunt, Madame Cheron, who shares none of Emily's interests and shows little affection for her.
+While in her household in Toulouse, Emily and Valancourt become engaged, but at their intended wedding Madame Cheron marries Montoni, a dubious nobleman from Italy.
+Montoni moves the family to his home in Venice, interrupting Emily and Valancourt's courtship and promoting the suit of his friend Count Morano instead.
+After discovering that Count Morano is not as wealthy as he seems, Montoni brings Emily and her aunt to his remote castle of Udolpho.